BrilworksarrowBlogarrowNews & Insights

 Quick Summary:- A closer look at the future of ReactJS, focusing on runtime shifts, emerging patterns, and how modern teams are adapting to the changing frontend landscape.

-React is currently used by over 82 million websites, with a 42.78% presence in the top 10,000 sites online in 2025.
-This data comes from BuiltWith, which tracks technology adoption across the internet.
+React is currently used by over 82 million websites, with a 42.78% share among the top 10,000 sites in 2025.
+According to the 2024 Stack Overflow survey, it remains one of the most widely adopted frontend frameworks.

 JavaScript_Library_Usage_Distribution_in_the_Top_1_Million_Sites 1750853817740